Attach an independent EIP to a pod

 accessSecret: ""

-To update the version and parameters of the ack-extend-network-controller plugin, see Modify a Helm chart.
+To update ack-extend-network-controller version and parameters, see Modify a Helm chart.

 Terway

-If your cluster uses the Terway network plugin, upgrade it (terway-eni or terway-eniip) to a version that supports the EIP feature.
-For detailed instructions, see Manage components.
+If your cluster uses Terway, upgrade terway-eni or terway-eniip to a version that supports EIPs.
+See Manage components.

 Note